kexiZeroing/kexiZeroing.github.io/src/posts/basic-dockerfile-and-kubernetes.md

 ---
 layout: "../layouts/BlogPost.astro"
-title: "A Dockerfile for a NodeJS application"
+title: "A basic Dockerfile and Intro to Kubernetes"
-slug: dockerfile-for-a-nodejs-application
+slug: basic-dockerfile-and-kubernetes
 description: ""
 added: "Mar 12 2023"
 tags: [devops]
-updatedDate: "July 5 2024"
+updatedDate: "July 8 2024"
 ---

+## A Dockerfile for a NodeJS application
 Docker is the most popular container technology tool.
 It is a tool used for building, running, and deploying containerized applications.
 An application’s code, libraries, tools, dependencies, and other files are all contained in a Docker image; when a user executes an image, it turns into a container.
 Docker-compose is a tool that accepts a YAML file that specifies a cross container application and automates the creation and removal of all those containers without the need to write several docker commands for each one.

 This is a valid Dockerfile for a NodeJS application.
 But we can improve it a lot.